turbot/steampipe-plugin-oci/docs/tables/oci_containerengine_cluster.md

   oci_containerengine_cluster;
 ```

-### List Container Engine Clusters that are not available
+### List container engine clusters that are not available

 ```sql
 select